 MIPS is the new big thing when it comes to helmets and your safety.
-MIPS stands for “Multi-directional Impact Protection System” which is a protective technology embedded in the helmet that prevents harmful rotational forces from causing injury to the brain.
+MIPS stands for “Multi-directional Impact Protection System” which is a protective technology embedded in the helmet that prevents harmful rotational forces from causing brain injury.
 In simple words, MIPS is the trending technology in our helmet that reduces harmful forces from damaging our brain when our bike crashes.

 What is a MIPS Bike Helmet?